phn/pytpm/README.rst

 PyTPM is a Python interface to the TPM library, generated using the SWIG_ application.

-A covenience function, ``pytpm.tpm.convert``, is provided for performing coordinate conversions.
-This function is an interface to a function of the same name provided in the file ``convert.c``.
-A different function ``pytpm.utils.convert``, accepts keyword arguments and default values for the various arguments needed by ``pytpm.tpm.convert``, and then calls it, thereby providing an easier way of using this function.
+A convenience function, ``pytpm.tpm.convert``, is provided for performing coordinate conversions.
+This function is an interface to a function of the same name provided in the file *convert.c*.
+This function takes a large number of arguments, and so is not very user friendly.
+A second function, ``pytpm.utils.convert``, accepts keyword arguments, many of which have default values, and then calls the ``pytpm.tpm.convert`` function.
+This function is the preferred tool for performing coordinate conversions.

 PyTPM is a direct interface to the TPM library and do not add object oriented features on top of the C constructs i.e., this module is not, at this time, quite "pythonic".

-The main function needed for performing coordinate transformation in TPM is ``tpm()``.
-This needs as one of its input an array of vectors.
-At this moment this array cannot be created from within PyTPM and hence directly calling the ``tpm()`` function is not possible.
+The main function needed for performing coordinate transformation in the TPM C library is ``tpm()``.
+This needs as one of its inputs an array of a particular structure used in TPM.
+At this time, this array cannot be created from within PyTPM and hence directly calling the ``tpm()`` function is not possible.

 Installing PyTPM
 ================